Kilemonn/Mock-All/README.md

 MockAllExecutionListener.getInstance(clazz: Class<*>): Any?
 ```

-If there is inheritance involved, make sure you provide the exact class name to look up and return from the mock map.
+If there is inheritance involved, there are other utility methods in `MockAllExecutionListener` to work with hierarchy object look up.